IowaDave/RTC-DS3231-Arduino-Interrupt/README.md

 * The ISR changes the alarmEventFlag to *true*.
 And that is all it needs to do.
 * The next time the main loop tests the alarmEventFlag, it will find the flag to be true.
     * The special code will then run.
+    * The code turns off the alarm and restores the value of *false* to the alarmEventFlag .

-    * The special code can sets a new alarm time if you want to repeat the cycle.
+The special code can set a new alarm time also, if you want to repeat the cycle.
+Begin by calculating the new alarm time, as described in Step 3, and follow the sequence of steps from there.

-    * The code also restores the value of *false* to the alarmEventFlag
+I would expect the example sketch to produce output similar to the illustration below, when it is run on an Arduino Uno correctly connected to a DS3231 module, the way I describe it in this tutorial.